 Community Action Partnership of Lancaster and Saunders Counties

-Basic and Emergency Needs Services: addresses the issues of homelessness, near homelessness, and unsafe housing in the community through emergency services, landlord/tenant mediation, housing authority homeless voucher support services, and representative payee services.
+Basic and Emergency Needs Services: addresses the issues of homelessness, near homelessness, and unsafe housing in the community through emergency services, landlord/tenant mediation, housing authority homeless voucher support services and representative payee services.

-Head Start and Early Head Start: offers quality, comprehensive early childhood education and case management through health and mental health screenings, monitoring of immunizations, and nutritional assessments for home-based and center-based services.
+Community Action Head Start: offers quality, comprehensive early childhood education and case management through health and mental health screenings, monitoring of immunizations, and nutritional assessments for home-based and center-based services.

 El Centro de las Américas

-Crisis Assistance & Prevention Program: combines the elements of employment assistance, resource navigation, and case management in order to help clients obtain essential resources for themselves and their families, obtain employment, and avoid homelessness.
+Crisis Assistance and Prevention Program: combines the elements of employment assistance, resource navigation, and case management in order to help clients obtain essential resources for themselves and their families, obtain employment, and avoid homelessness.

-Family Service Association of Lincoln
+Family Service Lincoln

 Food Bank of Lincoln